Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "They seem friendly, but they're probably just messing with me and setting me up to be made fun of"

 People who have been picked on as kids are more likely to think this way.
-If someone seems friendly or interested in hearing what they have to say, they can't help but suspect the person has ulterior, mean-spirited motives.
+If a guy seems friendly or interested in hearing what they have to say, they can't help but suspect he has ulterior, mean-spirited motives.
 They may hesitate to share any of their vulnerabilities for fear of giving a potential bully more ammunition.
-The occasional person is a jerk, but most aren't, and you're hindering your ability to connect with them if you hold back on the off chance they're out to get you.
+The occasional person is a jerk, but most aren't, and you're hampering your ability to connect with them if you hold back on the off chance they're out to get you.

 General perception issues that exacerbate the other issues above